Therapy

 “Unburdening” in IFS

-If one could distill IFS therapy down to a single sentence, I would say that it consists of helping certain parts of ourselves let go of outdated or inherited ways of being that cause us to suffer.
+If one could distill IFS therapy down to a single sentence, it could be that it consists of helping certain parts of ourselves let go of outdated or inherited ways of being that cause us to suffer.

 This unburdening is achieved by establishing a connection to the Self, so that the part can realize it doesn’t have to do it all by itself, that it’s not alone, and that its past experiences don’t dictate the future.
 Usually, these moments are profoundly cathartic and emotional.
 It can also take an immense amount of work to get there, which is why psychedelics can potentially play a helpful role in this therapeutic process.